-Mitigation Measure GPA/RZ 14-001, PD 15-005, VTM 3069, OTR 14-010 (Erskine-Justin GPA) Туре Monitoring Department or Agency Shown on Plans Verified Implementation Timing/Remarks Known or active kit fox den: 100 feet Kit fox pupping den: 150 feet All foot and vehicle traffic, as well as all construction activities, including storage of supplies and equipment, shall remain outside of exclusion zones.
+Mitigation Measure GPA/RZ 14-001, PD 15-005, VTM 3069, OTR 14-010 (Erskine-Justin GPA) Туре Monitoring Department or Agency Shown on Plans Verified Implementation Timing/Remarks Known or active kit fox den: 100 feet Kit fox pupping den: 150 feet 2.
+All foot and vehicle traffic, as well as all construction activities, including storage of supplies and equipment, shall remain outside of exclusion zones.
 Exclusion zones shall be maintained until all project-related disturbances have been terminated, and then shall be removed.
-If kit foxes or known or potential kit fox dens are found on site, daily monitoring by a qualified biologist shall be required during ground disturbing activities.
+3. If kit foxes or known or potential kit fox dens are found on site, daily monitoring by a qualified biologist shall be required during ground disturbing activities.
 BR-19.
 Prior to issuance of grading and/or construction permits, the applicant shall clearly delineate the following as a note on the project plans: "Speed signs of 25 mph (or lower) shall be posted for all construction traffic to minimize the probability of road mortality of the San Joaquin kit fox".
 Speed limit signs shall be installed on the project site within 30 days prior to initiation of site disturbance and/or construction.
 On- going CDD Prior to issuance of certificate of occupancy BR-20.
 During the site disturbance and/or construction phase, grading and construction activities after dusk shall be prohibited unless coordinated through the City, during which additional kit fox mitigation measures may be required.
 On- going CDD BR-21.
-Prior to issuance of grading and/or construction permit and within 30 days prior to initiation of site disturbance and/or construction, all personnel associated with the project shall attend a worker education training program, conducted by a qualified biologist, to avoid or reduce impacts on sensitive biological resources (i.e. San Joaquin kit fox).
-At a minimum, as the program relates to the kit fox, the training shall include the kit fox's life history, all mitigation measures specified by the City, as well as any related biological report(s) prepared for the project.
-The applicant shall notify the City shortly prior to this meeting.
+Prior to issuance of grading and/or construction permit and within 30 days prior to initiation of site disturbance and/or and within 30 days prior to initiation of site disturbance and/or acconstruction, all personnel associated with the project shall cattend a worker education training program, conducted by a qualified biologist, to avoid or reduce impacts on sensitive biological resources (i.e. San Joaquin kit fox).
+At a minimum, as the program relates to the kit fox, the training shall include the bit tox's life history, all mitigation measures specified by the city, as well as any related biological report(s) prepared for this meeting.
 A kit fox fact sheet shall also be developed prior On- going CDD